 Below are some of the frustrations expressed by respondents looking for CRM:

 - The issue of employee training was another aspect cited by a significant number of respondents.
 Insufficient training can, in many cases, lead to CRM implementation failure.
-The importance of proper training is always relevant, but so too is a cultural change within the company that encourages all employees to use and benefit from the system
+The importance of proper training is always relevant, but so too is a cultural change within the company that encourages all employees to use and benefit from the system.

 Who’s in Charge of the CRM Selection Process?

-- Responsibility for selection appears to be anchored both to position in the company and to the company size
+- Responsibility for selection appears to be anchored both to position in the company and to the company size.

-- For companies with an annual revenue below $50 million, the selection was largely in the hands of the president or CEO at 20%, followed by sales at 15%
+- For companies with an annual revenue below $50 million, the selection was largely in the hands of the president or CEO at 20%, followed by sales at 15%.

-- For companies with an annual revenue over $50 million, the CEO’s role dropped to 2%, while IT most commonly headed the search at 30%, followed by marketing at 15%
+- For companies with an annual revenue over $50 million, the CEO’s role dropped to 2%, while IT most commonly headed the search at 30%, followed by marketing at 15%.

 These findings are not exceptional in any way.
-The high participation rate of the president or CEO in small companies is probably explained by the fact that most small companies do not have IT or marketing departments, and most investment decisions rest with the president.
+The high participation rate of the president or CEO in small companies is likely explained by the fact that most small companies do not have IT or marketing departments, so most investment decisions rest with the president.

 Conversely, larger companies are more likely to have designated IT and marketing teams, so this decision would be delegated to one or both of these groups.
-This reflects a more traditional approach where larger companies delegate the CRM decision to departments that are more strategically involved in that decision.
+This reflects a more traditional approach where larger companies entrust the CRM decision to departments that are more strategically involved in that decision.

 An approach that includes a team made up of a variety of stakeholders is by far the most effective method for choosing a software system.
 The advice of a consultant can help steer you through the selection process, but this shouldn’t happen at the expense of the rest of the team.

 The market drive to appeal to a more consumer-driven model has also impacted the way selection decisions are made.
-There is a movement away from allowing the experts in IT departments to exercise complete control (due to their expertise), and turn towards the users themselves, as the software environment encourages their participation.
+There’s a movement away from allowing the experts in IT departments to exercise complete control (due to their expertise) and a turn towards the users themselves, as the software environment encourages their participation.

-What are Companies Looking For in a CRM system?
+What Are Companies Looking for in a CRM System?

 The importance of functionality in a CRM software system is a given.
 All the basic functions (as identified in our graph) that make CRM run smoothly and efficiently were rated highly by respondents.
 Technology, an equally important component, shows a little more variance, with automation and integration identified as the most important features (Figure 8 below).

 Short and Long-Term Strategies